Foix: Population

-The population growth is documented in the censuses of the commune dating back to 1793.
-Since 2006, the official population of communes is published annually by the National Institute of Statistics and Economic Studies (INSEE).
-The census is now based on an annual information gathering in all municipal areas over a period of five years.
-For municipalities with populations of under 10,000, a census of the entire population is conducted every five years, the official population of intervening years being estimated by interpolation or extrapolation.
-For the municipality of Foix, the first comprehensive census under the new framework was carried out in 2008.

-In 2016, the municipality had 9,613 inhabitants, down 1.73% from 2011.

 Heraldry

 The coat of arms used by the commune has the blazon D'or à trois pals de gueules (gold with three red bars).
 This is replicated on the flag, and on the arms of the département.
 It originates from the arms of the Counts of Foix and dates back to medieval times.
 It resembles the coat of arms of Catalonia and of Aragon, both of which are featured in the coat of arms of Andorra.

 Culture

 Philately

 In 1955 the post office issued a postage stamp with a face value of 50 cents, coloured black, green, yellow and red representing the Arms of County of Foix, reference YT 1044.
 It is part of the eighth century series of Provincial Coat of Arms.

 In 1958, the post office issued a postage stamp with a face value of 15 f., coloured ultramarine, grey, brown and green representing the Château de Foix, reference YT 11759.